 Through the generous endowment of Carola and Leon Mandel, the University has a short-term loan fund available for students through the Office of Student Financial Assistance (OSFA).
-These loans are designed to assist undergraduate students with educational expenses not covered by other financial aid sources.
+These loans are designed to assist undergraduate students with financial need and educational expenses not covered by other financial aid sources.

-An undergraduate student must be enrolled for 12 credit hours or more during fall and spring terms and enrolled for 6 or more credit hours during summer terms.
+An undergraduate student must be enrolled for 12 credit hours or more during fall, spring, or summer term for which the loan is requested

-Exception: students preparing to travel abroad may secure a Mandel Loan to cover Study Abroad Fees or to pay for travel expenses in advance of the term (provided your account with the Office of the Bursar is in good-standing and all balances are paid).
+Tuition balances and educational expenses may be considered for the current academic term (Exception: Students preparing to travel abroad may secure a Mandel Loan to cover Study Abroad Fees or to pay for travel expenses in advance of the term, provided the account with the Office of the Bursar is in good-standing and all balances are paid)

-2. If approved for the loan, click here to complete the Mandel Loan Promissory Note online.
+2. If approved for the loan, complete the Mandel Loan Promissory Note online (see to-do list in LOCUS for instructions).
 Loyola's School Code for the Mandel Promissory Note is N9.